 Yes.
 We store the image files for at least seven years.

 No. But a Wedding Album has a greater degree of permanency than a hard drive or an iPad for example.
-As technology advances what is amazing today will quickly be discarded.
-A printed album is designed to last many generations and does not need batteries!
+As technology advances, what is amazing today will quickly be discarded.
+A printed album is designed to last many generations and does not need new firmware!
 The albums we offer from GraphiStudio have a lifetime warranty.

-Yes, we send a copy of the design for all our Wedding Books by email for you to approve, making any adjustments required before organizing the printing and binding.
+Yes, we send a preview for all our Wedding Books by email for you to approve, making any adjustments required before organizing the printing and binding.
 You can have as much or as little input in the design as you like.
 Your ideas and suggestions are always welcome.

 No. You may make your final selection of album after you have had time to look at your wedding photographs.
 This way you are in a better position to make the best choice for you.

 Yes, we have photographed weddings across Ireland, in the UK and destinations abroad.

 Fireworks - Discrete filming style with a cinematic eye.